babaniyi/Metyis/README.md

 ## Questions
-I provide recommendations about the type of movies a film production company would have to do if the box takings have to be maximized.
+I provide recommendation about the type of movies a film production company would have to do if the box takings and profit have to be maximized.
 As an example, I provide answers to the following questions that the company could have:

 * In which genre should the film company focus on?

-* How important is to produce a good film (high IMDB rating)to get lots of takings?
+* How important is to produce a good film (high IMDB rating) to get lots of takings?

 * Is it better to produce a film for a general audience or is it better to produce a film targeted to a particular segment?